Home » Cocktails » Easy Champagne Punch For a Crowd

 Serving champagne instantly makes everything feel a little bit fancier.

-This Citrus Champagne Punch is full of bright flavors and is really easy to drink.
-Even non-wine lovers (I can’t believe there are people that don’t like wine…) really enjoy this cocktail idea!
+This Punch with champagne is full of bright flavors and is really easy to drink.
+Even non-wine lovers (I can’t believe there are people who don’t like wine…) really enjoy this cocktail idea!
 That’s why it’s perfect for parties!

-It has 4 ingredients plus some garnishes if you want to add them.
-It serves several people easily.
+The 4 ingredient recipe for champagne punch serves several people easily.
 But trust me, you’ll want to double this.
 At least.

 Need another punch idea?
 If you take out the activated charcoal this Vodka Halloween Punch works any time of year.